CGodinho/pdsnd_github/README.md

 Bike Share Analysis.

 ### Description
 The project solves the Bike Share challenge for the Programming for Data Science with Python course, from Udacity.
+It provides a solution in Python with Pandas.

 ### Files used
 bykeshare_2.py - Python implementation for the solution.